-RailMeasurement Ltd was established by Dr Stuart Grassie and Dr Martin Saxon, who have worked jointly in the area of corrugation measurement for more than 25 years.
-We enjoy what we do, we’re good at it and we do indeed try to be the very best.
-Even if we don’t always succeed in being the best, our clients should nevertheless benefit from our experience, our knowledge and our enthusiasm.
+RailMeasurement Ltd (RML) was established by Dr Stuart Grassie and the late Dr Martin Saxon, who worked jointly in the area of corrugation measurement for more than 25 years.
+Dr Saxon died in 2016.
+Our intention was to enjoy what we do, to be good at it and indeed try to be the very best.

 We also make equipment to measure circumferential irregularities on wheels, which was originally developed for and supplied to a major vehicle manufacturer.